foundriesio/docs/source/reference-manual/linux/linux-disk-encryption.rst

 =======================

-To enhance the security of system deployments before manufacturing provisions the targets, LmP takes the following approach:
+To enhance the security of system deployments before manufacturing provisions the Targets, LmP takes the approach detailed here.

 During the image creation process in CI, LmP uses LUKS to construct a symmetrically encrypted root file-system.
 The master key used for